Cornelliana: "Give My Regards to Davy"

 "Give My Regards to Davy" is Cornell's primary fight song.
 It was written in 1904 by three roommates at Beta Theta Pi to the tune of George M. Cohan's "Give My Regards to Broadway".
-Cornellians sing this song at sporting events, especially hockey.
+Cornellians sing this song at sporting events, especially ice hockey.

 "We Didn't Go To Harvard"

-Sung by Cayuga's Waiters to the tune of Billy Joel's "We Didn't Start the Fire", this is one of the best known and popular a cappella songs in the Ivy League, and makes light of Cornell's reputation as a "safety school" for Harvard applicants.
+Sung by Cayuga's Waiters to the tune of Billy Joel's "We Didn't Start the Fire", this is one of the best known and popular a cappella songs in the Ivy League, and makes light of Cornell's reputation as a "safety school" for Harvard University applicants.
 The song features a rotating cast of verses that document the contemporary Cornell student experience.

 Legends

 Arts Quad statues

 On the Arts Quad exist two statues memorializing the founders of Cornell, Ezra Cornell and Andrew Dickson White.
 According to legend, if a virgin crosses the Quad at midnight while the chimes are ringing, the two statues will walk off their pedestals, meet in the center of the Quad, and shake hands on the chastity of the university.
-(Variants of this legend have it that they will take each other's place, or they will dance a jig to celebrate the student's purity.)
-To this day, the statues have never switched places, shaken hands, or danced; Cornell's tour guides maintain this is because the bells do not ring at midnight.
+Variants of this legend have it that they will take each other's place, or they will dance a jig to celebrate the student's purity.
+The statues have never switched places, shaken hands, or danced; Cornell's tour guides maintain this is because the bells do not ring at midnight.
 Every year since 1936, Phi Sigma Kappa has repainted footprints on the Quad to memorialize the legend.